A Letter from our Founders

 This was the impetus of AIM Academy in 2006.
 The vision was to create a model school whose curriculum was steeped in the research, where there was a bridge between the research and classroom practice, and where the learning environment was engaging and filled with educators who not only knew the research but knew how to translate the research to practice and bring out the strengths of each student.
 The goal was that AIM would serve as a “teaching school” in the model of “teaching hospitals” where the top researchers and practitioners could advance the field of education working side by side.

-Today that vision has become a reality with the launch of the IGNITE Center at AIM.
+Today that vision has become a reality with the expansion of the AIM Institute for Learning & Research focused on active research and teacher training.
+As part of AIM Institute, AIM launched the IGNITE Center at AIM.
 At the center, Implementing Global Neuroscience In Technology and Education (IGNITE), AIM partners with global researchers and invests in technology to bring evidence-based practices to scale.
-AIM’s partnership with the Haskins Global LIteracy Hub promises to accelerate the rate of research to practice in AIM’s partner schools throughout the region and beyond.
+AIM’s partnership with the Haskins Global Literacy Hub promises to accelerate the rate of research to practice in AIM’s partner schools throughout the region and beyond.
 AIM’s innovative technology platform, AIM Pathways, delivers highly interactive, comprehensive, evidence-based teacher training aligned to the IDA Knowledge and Practice Standards and the published State Standards in Education.

 Data analyzed by researchers at Georgia State University on our AIM students in grades 2-5 over ten years shows that the AIM Integrated Literacy Model enables our students exceed norms for rate of improvement in reading fluency.
 This supports the research that all six components of literacy: oral language, word recognition, comprehension, writing, assessment, cross-curricular interactive content, must be woven into a comprehensive learning model if we are to maximize every child’s literacy outcomes.